MichaIng/DietPi-Docs/docs/dietpi_tools.md

 === "SSH Server"

     This lets you select your preferenced SSH server.
-Also you can deinstall any SSH server to save memory and to exclude any external ssh based access.
+Also you can uninstall any SSH server to save memory and to exclude any external ssh based access.

     ![dietpi-software-ssh-selection](assets/images/dietpi-software-ssh-selection.jpg){: style="width:550px"}